paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ^
 What we want is an Elixir library or libraries to get that job done, and surely there are Elixir libraries specifically for Bitcoin that can do this, right?<br />
-Well, there are some, most being works in progress, but the most robust one that I have found so far is...
+Well, there are some, most being works in progress like...

 ---